Autism Awareness: Explore Learning member spotlight

-This week (27 March–2 April 2017) is World Autism Awareness Week, and we wanted to support the National Autistic Society by raising awareness of autism in children.
-We chatted to our members to hear about their experiences of autism…
+To celebrate World Autism Awareness Week, we wanted to support the National Autistic Society by raising awareness of autism in children.
+We spoke to our members to hear about their experiences of autism…

-Almost everyone has heard of autism now, but a much smaller number of people understand what it actually means to be autistic, the difficulties people on the autism spectrum can face, and their strengths too.
+Almost everyone has heard of autism now.
+However, a much smaller number of people understand what it actually means to be autistic, the difficulties people on the autism spectrum can face, and their strengths too.